thestormforge/optimize-controller/docs/install.md

 ## Upgrading the Red Sky Ops Manager

-The preferred way to upgrade the Red Sky Ops Manager is to install the latest version of `redskyctl` locally and run `redskyctl config fix` before re-running `redskyctl init`.
+The preferred way to upgrade the Red Sky Ops Manager is to install the latest version of `redskyctl` locally and run `redskyctl init`.
 Use `redskyctl version` to check the current version numbers.

 In some cases there may be incompatibilities between versions requiring an uninstall prior to the installation of the new version: please consult the release notes for the version you are installing.